 Cost-effective solutions for Medical Imaging.

-The development of innovative photo-detection techniques, that allow to cover large areas at affordable costs, finds application also in Nuclear Medicine.
-All the applications that make use of photomultipliers are potentially interested, especially those who require high spatial and time resolution, compactness and insensitivity to magnetic fields or some of them.
-One of these applications is molecular imaging with radionuclides (Single Photon Emission-SPE, Positron Emission -PE and their tomographic versions SPECT and PET) today in use for early diagnosis of tumors (breast, prostate) as well as for studies in-vivo on animal models of human diseases (cardiovascular, brain,...) and of their therapy (i.e. by stem cells and their tracking in the animal model).The good time (a few hundreds of ps) and spatial (a few mm) resolutions allow for the development of new TOF-PET solutions.
-The Micro Channel LAPP is expected to provide few tens of ps time resolution: being also competitive in price this would represents the detector of election in TOF-PET.The insensitivity to magnetic fields of the SiPM can allow the realization of innovative multi-modal medical devices based on the integration of PET-SPECT techniques and MRI systems, e.g. an endorectal system effective for the prostate diagnosis, where the application of SiPM can result in a substantial reduction of the scanning duration, a wider angular coverage and a consequent effectiveness in photo attenuation corrections (crucial for quantitative analysis).
+The development of innovative photo-detection techniques, that allow large areas at affordable costs, can find valuable applications in Nuclear Medicine and related fields.
+High spatial and time resolution, compactness and insensitivity to magnetic fields are key aspects of photon detectors applied to molecular imaging with radionuclides (Single Photon Emission-SPE, Positron Emission -PE and their tomographic versions SPECT and PET) today in use for early diagnosis of tumors (breast, prostate) as well as for studies in-vivo on animal models of human diseases (cardiovascular, brain,...) and of their therapy (i.e. by stem cells and their tracking in the animal model).
+For example, the good time (a few hundreds of ps) and spatial (a few mm) resolutions allow for the development of new TOF-PET solutions.
+The Micro Channel LAPP is expected to provide few tens of ps time resolution: being also competitive in price this would represents the detector of election in TOF-PET.
+With equivalent relevance, the insensitivity to magnetic fields of the SiPM can allow the realization of innovative multi-modal medical devices based on the integration of PET-SPECT techniques and MRI systems, resulting in a substantial reduction of the scanning duration, a wider angular coverage and a consequent effectiveness in photo attenuation corrections (crucial for quantitative analysis).

-The compactness and the wide configuration flexibility of SiPM (and thus better integration with the collimation and scintillation components) can lead to, e.g., solutions for scinti-mammography "wearable", not allowed by the actual photomultiplier tubes, and thus a closer proximity to the hypothetical tumor lesion and consequent smaller dose to be administered to the patient.

-Qua serve la Compton camera, forse al posto del paragrafo precedente.
+Large area optical photon detectors are also central component of the Compton Camera: one of the most technologically complex device in medical physics.
+The Compton Camera exploits the gamma Compton scattering to backtrack the photon to its emission point and therefore imaging the gamma emission density related to what one is investigating.
+Compton Cameras are potentially superior to both SPECT and PET imaging although their routine application is not yet achieved due to the technological challenges (both hardware and software) and costs.
+In fact Compton Camera potentially offers: wide field of view; superior performance (efficiency/sensitivity and spatial resolution) respect to mechanical collimation at medium (100-500 keV) and high gamma energies (larger than 500 keV); it virtually provides 3 dimensional imaging without tomography.
+On the other side, as mentioned, the technology is rather complex and several parameters need to be properly optimized to achieve the desired performances.
+There are few examples of real (prototypes) Compton Camera for medical application (generally derived from devices used in astrophysics).
+Cameras in molecular imaging, properly adapted, can be exploited for the imaging of prompt photons emitted by the hadrons beam in hadron-therapy when delivering the dose to the patient.
+In this way it can provide a precise real time measurement of the released dose and its spatial 3D distribution.

 All these applications can, to various degrees, benefit of the developments that are planned for the RICH, especially concerning noise suppression, reduction of dead areas between sensitive pixels, enhancement of uniformity in the detector response, reduction of costs and development of integrated electronics, with independent control of the readout channels.

 The project foresees the impact assessment of the novel photodetectors suitable for RICH applications in medical and biomedical applications, performing proof-of-principle tests with small prototypes of innovative devices completed with a custom integrated electronics.

+Specifically, we intend to investigate the possibility to equip a small Compton Camera prototype based on properly adapted (with low Z radiant material) GEM or microMeGas chambers as single (or multiple) scatterers and the investigated large area photon detectors coupled to plastic scintillators as photon absorbers, taking in mind both potential applications in molecular imaging (as SPECT/PET improvement) and hadron therapy (as prompt gamma detector for delivered dose measurement).

 2. DESCRIPTION OF WORK AND ROLE OF PARTICIPANTS